heyx3/Bplus.jl/README.md

 A game and 3D graphics framework for Julia, using OpenGL 4.6 + bindless textures.

-Offers game math, a GL/windowing wrapper, a GLFW input wrapper, and numerous helper modules.
+Offers game math, a GL/windowing wrapper, a GLFW input wrapper, scene graph algorithms, and numerous other modules.

 ## Setup/Dependencies

 After downloading the repo, run *scripts/setup.jl*.
 The directory or Julia project you run from doesn't matter.

-The weirdest dependency is "ModernGLbp", my on fork of [ModernGL](https://github.com/JuliaGL/ModernGL.jl).
+The weirdest dependency is "[ModernGLbp](https://github.com/heyx3/ModernGL.jl)", my own fork of [ModernGL](https://github.com/JuliaGL/ModernGL.jl).
 It adds the necessary components for `ARB_bindless_texture`.
 It's added to this repo as a git submodule (and this is all handled within *setup.jl*).

 ## Tests